 From here onwards Saleem's life takes a new turn and to complete the process of Saleem's identity formation a final confrontation with Shiva is required.
 When Saleem first became aware of the fact that his family was not his family and hence his birthright was not his birthright, he reacted with terror and decided to exclude Shiva from the MCC in order to protect his secret.
 As it turns out, when Saleem returns to India, they have switched places after all.
 Shiva fought on the side of the Indian army in the war against Pakistan, and is now a decorated war hero who enjoys life in the upper social classes.
 Saleem on the other hand, has gone from being the beloved child of a wealthy family to becoming an illegal immigrant in the same country.
 It is without any means, papers or education that he enters India, and eventually winds up in the magicians ghetto.
 It seems therefore that some form of ironic justice has taken place.
 However, the way Rushdie has presented both the characters our sympathies are always with Saleem.
 Moreover, if we study both the characters we see that Rushdie is presenting another aspect of his view on identity.
 Shiva and Saleem in a lot of ways resemble each other (e.g both fit the prophecy of Ram Ram Seth).
 But they are two very different individuals.
 Even when their circumstances change or rather switch, Saleem remains Saleem, though poor and Shiva is Shiva even in the higher echelons of society.
-It seems that Rushdie is subtly hinting that there are certain intrinsic qualities in a person which do not change with change in external circumstances.
+It seems that Rushdie is not presented both characters.